The mountainous area of the Baronnies is much less well known outside France than its neighbour to the south, Provence.

 After lunch we said good bye to our relatives and got a bus to Nyons, passing through a landscape of olives, pines and vines punctuated by outcrops of limestone and the odd Roman ruin.

-The final stage of our journey was on the afternoon school bus returning children to the villages further up the valley, so we had a lot of happy noise from our fellow passengers.
+The final stage of our journey was on the afternoon school bus returning children to the villages further up the valley, so there was a lot of happy noise from our fellow passengers.

 We ate at the hotel, which was doing a great trade.
 The staff were getting more exercise than they wanted, as the kitchen was upstairs and they had to totter down to the terrace balancing laden plates.